 About the Author

-I am an Executive MBA candidate at the SFU Beedie School of Business and my education and experience are in business management, technology and project management.
-During my career, I have focused on helping professional services firms become more efficient, stable and profitable through effective management of their technology environments, the creation of formidable technology teams, meticulous cost management, aggressive growth strategies and the development of rich, personal customer and client experiences.
+Sean Nardi, PMP is an Executive MBA candidate at the SFU Beedie School of Business and his education and experience are in business management, technology and project management.
+During his career, he has focused on helping professional services firms become more efficient, stable and profitable through effective management of their technology environments, the creation of formidable technology teams, meticulous cost management, aggressive growth strategies and the development of rich, personal customer and client experiences.